1. “Emergency Medical Service” is a quarterly Journal. Original studies, review papers as well as case reports are published.

 3. academic and other competition that may affect the substantive side of the work,

 4. sponsorship of all or part of the research at the stage of design, collection, analysis and interpretation of data, or report writing.
-This statement can be downloaded from the editorial panel.
-The template of the statement is also Annex 2 to these Regulations.

 19. The authors in the editorial panel define their contribution to the formation of scientific work according to the following key:

 E – Critical review

 F – Final approval of the article.